 English-only privileges some people based on an accident, and punishes other people based on a biological limitation.
-That sounds a lot like discrimination.
+That is discrimination.

-Why do some people argue in favor of English-only?
+Why do some people argue in favor of Englishonly?

 A common argument is that there is an inherent principle that states that you should learn the language of the land that you live in.